An Amla Facial Scrub for Smaller Pores

 There is a different skin scrub recipe for smaller pores ahead that should mitigate this, but it still may not be appropriate for skin that is very dry.

 As with any new skin treatment there is a small chance of an allergic reaction.
 I haven’t ever read about anyone having an allergy to amla, whether taken internally or used topically, but if you know that you have sensitive skin it would be advisable to do a patch test before using it.

-Scrubs with lemon juice can sting a little when first applied but if this is excessive or increases then wash it off with some warm water and moisturize, ideally with aloe vera gel.
+Scrubs with lemon juice can sting a little when first applied.
+Brief and mild stinging is normal, but if this is excessive or increases then wash it off with some warm water and moisturize, ideally with aloe vera gel.
 People with sensitive skin should probably avoid lemon juice.

 2. For acne prone oily skin modify the recipe above by adding a small sprig of fresh parsley, chopped finely and crushed up in a mortar and pestle or on a chopping board.
 Parsley flakes may also be effective if you don’t have fresh parsley.

 To make this pore tightening and acne combating amla treatment, first mix a small amount of the hot water into the parsley, perhaps crushing it up even more with pestle to get as much of the juice out as possible.

 Then mix in the powdered amla and stir them up well.
 Add to this half a teaspoon of fresh lemon juice and half a teaspoon of raw honey, preferably anti-bacterial manuka honey which is particularly effective against acne.

 Using scrubs on areas of skin that are already suffering from heavy acne outbreaks isn’t advisable.
 Additionally, the lemon juice in this treatment is likely to sting any pimples.